sadiqs3/DP_claims_triage/docs/final_technical_report_draft.md

 ### 5.1 Material Held-Out Limitation

-The system exceeded the approved primary accuracy target, but the error pattern revealed an important operational risk.
+Although the system exceeded the approved accuracy target, the held-out error pattern revealed a material operational risk.

-Six of the 55 held-out claims were incorrectly routed to `PROCEED`, producing an unsafe-decision diagnostic of **10.9%**.
+Six of the 55 claims were incorrectly routed to `PROCEED`, producing an unsafe-decision diagnostic of **10.9%**.

 **Table 5.1 — Held-out routing errors**